amix/vimrc/README.md

 I would of course recommend using the awesome version.

-## How to install the Basic version?
-The basic version is basically just one file and no plugins.
-You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).

-This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
-	sh ~/.vim_runtime/install_basic_vimrc.sh

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: